feelins/Shanghainese-Synthesis-Demo/README.md

-# A Semi-supervised method to Imjplement End-to-end Speech Synthesis for Tone Sandhi Language
+# A Semi-supervised method to Implement End-to-end Speech Synthesis for Tone Sandhi Language

 Demos of Shanghainese speech synthesis results